Mantra Counseling, LLC

 - Group Psychotherapy

 The treatment strategies I utilize have received research support for their effectiveness.
-These interventions stem from numerous therapeutic approaches, including: Acceptance & Commitment Therapy, Emotionally Focused Therapy, the Gottman Method, Prolonged Exposure Therapy, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Rational Emotive Behavior Therapy and Brief Therapies, including, Narrative Therapy & Solution- Focused Therapy.
+These interventions stem from numerous therapeutic approaches, including: Acceptance & Commitment Therapy, Emotionally Focused Therapy, the Gottman Method, Prolonged Exposure Therapy, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Rational Emotive Behavioral Therapy and Brief Therapies, including, Narrative Therapy & Solution- Focused Therapy.
 Therapy is individualized to meet your specific treatment needs and goals and is an effective and efficient form of intervention.
 Ongoing assessment occurs during the therapy process to assist in identifying problems accurately as well as to monitor your progress in treatment.
 I am culturally sensitive and respectful to the struggles you are experiencing.
 I will encourage and support you in making changes.

 My private pay rate is $185 for the initial 90- minute assessment and $115 per 55- minute session.
-Couples therapy sessions are usually 85 minutes at a rate of $165 per session.
+Couples/ Family therapy sessions are usually 85 minutes at a rate of $165 per session.
 The group therapy rate is $45 per hour session.
 My practice is “fee for service” and that means that fees are due at the time of your appointment.
-Additional time will be charged in one- half hour increments.
+Additional time will be charged in 15-minute increments.
 Payments are to be made immediately following each session or previous to the session if distance counseling.
 I accept cash, checks, debit cards and credit cards.
 If there is a returned check, the charge will be $35.
 If you indicate that a third party will be paying for any portion of your bill, an Authorization for Release of Confidential Information would need to be signed.
 This would allow me to contact that individual and share information regarding your billing/ payment arrangements.
 Please be aware that if your outstanding balance exceeds $95, I will not be able to schedule further appointments until the balance is paid.

 You will be expected to pay for each session at the time it is held, unless we agree otherwise or unless you have insurance coverage that requires another arrangement.
 Payment schedules for other professional services will be agreed to when they are requested.
 In circumstances of unusual financial hardship, I may be willing to negotiate a payment installment plan.
 If your account has not been paid for more than 60 days and arrangements for payment have not been agreed upon, I have the option of using legal means to secure the payment.
 This may involve hiring a collection agency or going through small claims court which will require me to disclose otherwise confidential information.
 In most collection situations, the only information I would release regarding a patient’s treatment is his/her name, the nature of services provided, and the amount due.
 If such legal action is necessary, its costs will be included in the claim.